-Generally, free-range poultry that are well cared for in a suitable yard have a very good quality life.
+Generally, free-range poultry that is well cared for in a suitable yard has a very good quality of life.
 So much so that some hens in well-managed backyard flocks have been known to reach 10 years of age.
-But generally hens don’t live much beyond 3 years, even if they are allowed to!
+But naturally, hens don’t live much beyond 3 years, even if they are allowed to!

 If you keep poultry and you want to make money from them, you have to accept that their most productive years in terms of egg and meat production are the first three.
-Beyond that it is generally not economic to keep them, unless of course the birds are valuable breeding stock or of particular sentimental value.
-Keeping unhealthy birds alive can mean that they contaminate the environment for the healthy birds.
-It is generally best to euthanase them and replace with young healthy birds.
+Beyond that, it is generally not economic to keep them unless, of course, the birds are valuable breeding stock or of particular sentimental value.
+Keeping unhealthy birds alive can mean that they contaminate the environment for healthy birds.
+It is generally best to euthanase them and replace them with young healthy birds.

 The best way to avoid disease in your birds is to look after them well.
 This means:

 - a well-balanced diet